kamimrcht/webpage/mphf.md

 <img src="files/lphash.png" alt="drawing" width="800"/>

+In short, in the scenario where a minimizer exists in a single _super-k-mer_, there is a 1:1 relationship between the two that is easy to compute.
+Then, using a MPHF scheme (such as PTHash) super-k-mers can be associated to their statuses (we detail one status afterwards), and these statuses determine (with some extra information) a unique identifier for the _k_-mer using the minimizer.

 In the following, we come back to the data fragmentation which has an impact on performances, and on some properties of _super-k-mers_ used for LP-MPHF.

 ### How to get a unique _k_-mer id from its _super-k-mer_